andressabertolini/frontpedia/Shopify/Connecting the store with Shopify Theme Kit.md

 ---

-### Conseguindo o Store id:
+### Getting the Store id:

-pegar a url da loja sem http
+get store url without http

 andressatests.myshopify.com

 ---

-### Conseguindo o Theme id:
+### Getting the Theme id:

 Command > Get

 theme get --list --password=you_api_password --store=your_store_id

-Também da pra pegar da url quando aperta pra customizar o tema
+You can also get it from the url when you click to customize the theme.

 123936145598